|

 Good tourism must be underpinned by truth and fact.

-After five years of lobbying by Bill, the authorities have little
+After five years of lobbying, the authorities have little

 option other than to show the true site and allow visitors be directed